Poetry Book Society Recommended Translation

 Ana Blandiana is one of Romania’s foremost poets, a leading dissident before the fall of Communism, and now her country’s strongest candidate for the Nobel Prize.
 A prominent opponent of the Ceausescu regime, Blandiana became known for her daring, outspoken poems as well as for her courageous defence of ethical values.
 Over the years, her works have become the symbol of an ethical consciousness that refuses to be silenced by a totalitarian government.
 Ana Blandiana was presented with The Griffin Trust Lifetime Recognition Award in 2018.

-This new translation combines her two collections, The Sun of Hereafter (2000) and Ebb of the Senses (2004), both written after the fall of the Iron Curtain while Blandiana was actively and selflessly involved in the public sphere as President of the Civic Alliance (1990-2001), a non-political organisation that made possible Romania’s integration into the European Union.
+This translation combines her two collections, The Sun of Hereafter (2000) and Ebb of the Senses (2004), both written after the fall of the Iron Curtain while Blandiana was actively and selflessly involved in the public sphere as President of the Civic Alliance (1990-2001), a non-political organisation that made possible Romania’s integration into the European Union.
 These two books mark a turning point in Blandiana’s poetic evolution: they lead towards a new conception of poetry as a reflection on being that culminates in My Native Land A4 (first published in Romania in 2010 and published in English by Bloodaxe in 2014).

 After 1989, the motifs of her poetry remain the same but they acquire a more universal dimension.
 For Blandiana, the writer is less a creator than a witness of the world she inhabits.
 She believes that poetry records the experience of one’s time and insists that it is ‘not a series of events, but a sequence of visions’.